Williamsburg Virginia DUI Defense Attorney

 First offense DUI charges are punishable by up to a year in jail, a fine ranging between $250 and $2500, license suspension, probation, the need for an ignition interlock device, six points on your driving record, increased auto insurance premiums, and mandatory completion of what is generally referred to as “DUI school.”
 If your BAC exceeded .15 percent, the penalties become more severe.

-Is DUI a Felony or Misdemeanor Offense in Virginia?
+Is DUI a Felony Offense in Virginia?

 DUI is usually a misdemeanor in Virginia, however, they can be a felony under certain cases.
 A third offense within 10 years of the second offense will turn the third misdemeanor into a class 6 felony.
 Even though a class 6 felony is the lowest level of felony in Virginia, you can still be sentenced to state prison ranging from 1 to 5 years.
 You may be charged with a felony on a first offense if the DUI leads to someone’s death or significant physical injury.
 The minimum jail term for a third conviction within ten years is 90 days.
 If there were three convictions within five years, there is a mandatory six-month jail sentence.